Nine Things they do not tell you about Risk Management

 Desire Paths

-Risk managers must be comfortable handling this precarious state of affairs.
+Bottom Line: Risk Managers must be comfortable handling this precarious state of affairs.
 Quantitative approaches have a limited shelf-life and must be continuously updated to reflect evolving information about “the system”.
-Structured approaches to limiting model risk (model validation) can help ensure that the tools are used within their “envelope of safe operation” and their irreducible weaknesses are explicitly acknowledged and managed.
+As mentioned, structured approaches to limiting model risk (Model Validation) can help ensure that the tools are used within their “envelope of safe operation” and their irreducible weaknesses are explicitly acknowledged and managed.

 Risk accounting is different from financial accounting